WRansohoff/nmigen_rv32i_min/README.md

     iceprog build/top.bin

-Currently the design will not run faster than 12MHz, so you'll need to set `hfosc_div` to either 2 or 3 in the board file if you use the internal oscillator.
+Currently the design will not run faster than 10-12MHz, so you'll need to set `hfosc_div` to either 2 or 3 in the board file if you use the internal oscillator, depending on how the bees arrange the design.

 # Programming